Jewellers Directory

 The hallmark includes several marks: the BIS logo, purity grade (916 for 22K, 750 for 18K, 585 for 14K), and the HUID.
 This standardization means that whether you buy from Tanishq in Delhi or a local jeweller in Madurai, the purity of hallmarked gold is guaranteed by the government.
 However, craftsmanship, design quality, and after-sales service still vary significantly between jewellers.

 Making charges represent the cost of transforming raw gold into finished jewellery.
 These charges vary based on multiple factors: the jeweller's brand positioning, design complexity, manufacturing process (handcrafted vs. machine-made), and regional market dynamics.
-National chains like Tanishq charge premium making charges (₹350-800 per gram) reflecting their brand value, quality assurance, and pan-India service network.
+Premium chains like Tanishq charge making charges as a percentage of gold value (8–28%, translating to ₹1,000-4,200 per gram at current 22KT rates), reflecting their brand value, quality assurance, and pan-India service network.

 Exchange policies are a critical consideration when choosing a jeweller.
 Most branded jewellers offer 100% gold value exchange for their own jewellery, meaning you only lose the making charges when exchanging.
 For old gold from other sources, a deduction of 2-5% is typically applied for purity testing.
 Some jewellers like Tanishq and Kalyan have standardized nationwide policies, while regional jewellers may have varying terms.